Republican Matt Gaetz files bid to oust Speaker Kevin McCarthy

 Tensions between the two Republicans boiled over at the weekend after the Speaker passed a bill with the help of Democrats to fund government agencies.

-No US Speaker has ever been ousted through a motion to vacate.
+No US Speaker has ever been ousted by such a so-called motion to vacate.

-Responding to Mr Gaetz's motion to vacate, Mr McCarthy posted online: "Bring it on."
+Responding to Mr Gaetz's move, Mr McCarthy posted online: "Bring it on."

 The leadership has two days to bring up this measure for a vote.